Contents

 The cool crisp morning air is a signal to start thinking about your fall spray plan.
 It is an excellent and highly effective time to control most perennial and biennial weeds.
 Fall rains and cooler temperatures bring on a flush of re-growth and germinate a whole new batch of weed seedlings, thus providing good conditions for extending the herbicide application season.

-For good control, its critical to target weeds at their most vulnerable stage, so its very important to make herbicide applications at the right time of year.
-The best time to control perennial broadleaf weeds is when they area actively growing in spring, and in the fall when the weeds are storing sugar back into the roots as a reserve for re-growth in the spring.
+For good control, its critical to target weeds at their most vulnerable stage, so it’s very important to make herbicide applications at the right time of year.
+The best time to control perennial broadleaf weeds is when they are actively growing in spring, and in the fall when the weeds are storing sugar back into the roots as a reserve for re-growth in the spring.
 Cooler weather and shorter days in the fall initiate this response.
 So when its bonfires and football season, start thinking about how you are going to control your noxious weeds.

 When herbicides are applied at this time, the chemicals are transported to the roots along with the carbohydrates, killing the entire plant instead of just the parts above the soil surface.
 This is especially important for hard-to-kill and spreading broadleaf weeds like Canada thistle,